saurabhmittal16/AgroAIPlatform/client/README.md

 -   [ ] Buyer: Feed of crops
 -   [ ] Buyer: Filters on feed of cropss
 -   [ ] Add code splitting

+## Points ignored for now

+-   No blocking of routes for unauthenticated and unauthorised users